Contact Us Today (424) 372-3112

 Fighting Filing a False or Forged Document Charges

-We will first closely examine all the specific details to determine best options.
+We will first closely examine all the specific details to determine the best options.
 Common defenses for Penal Code 115 charges include:

 No intent to Defraud

 Recall a primary factor in the elements of the crime above.
 The prosecutor has to show you acted willfully with an intent to defraud.
-We might be able to argue there was never a specific intent to defraud anyone – rather it simply a mistake – known as a “mistake of fact” defense.
+We might be able to argue there was never a specific intent to defraud anyone – rather, it was simply a mistake – known as a “mistake of fact” defense.

 Accident Defense